beckSafarapolis/company-website/README.md

 # company-website
-a sample html/css website for a company.
+a sample html/css website home page for a company.
 Using materialize.css framework